14 Weeks Pregnant

 14 Weeks Pregnant Ultrasound

 Typically, there isn’t a 14-week ultrasound.
 You likely had an ultrasound in your first trimester and won’t have one again until the anatomy scan (a.k.a. mid-pregnancy ultrasound), which usually happens between weeks 18 and 22.
 The doctor will also use an ultrasound if you plan to have an amniocentesis (between weeks 15 and 20).

-If you did have glimpse inside your 14 weeks pregnant belly, you would see that baby's wiggling his or her toes in there and may even be thumb sucking!
+If you did have a glimpse inside your 14 weeks pregnant belly, you would see that baby is wiggling their toes in there and may even be thumb-sucking!

 A 14-week fetus’ kidneys are making urine, and the liver and spleen are doing their jobs too.
 You might be surprised to hear that baby at 14 weeks is growing lanugo, a thin, peach fuzz-like hair, all over—it'll help keep the body warm!

 At a 14 weeks pregnant ultrasound, baby’s sex might be difficult to make out.
 Be patient!
 If you want to find out if you’re having a boy or a girl, you will likely be able to find out in just a few weeks at the anatomy scan.